 Julia Holtemeyer (MPP) is the Resource & Training Specialist for the Stalking, Prevention, Awareness, & Resource Center (SPARC), an AEquitas initiative.
 In her role, she provides training and technical assistance, develops original resources, and collaborates with partners to enhance the ability of multidisciplinary professionals to recognize and respond to stalking.

-Julia’s work in gender-based violence began as a college student, when she worked at a rape crisis center and as a peer health educator.
-She later served as a Peace Corps Volunteer in Tanzania, where she lived and worked at a secondary school in a small rural community, teaching mathematics, health, and life skills, including discussing gender-based violence.
-Julia went on to work in gender integration in global health, first with the USAID Office of HIV/AIDS and later with the USAID ASSIST Project, a project to improve the quality of health services in more than 20 countries around the world.
-Julia then transitioned into improving the criminal justice response to gender-based violence, managing a project to provide training and technical assistance response to crimes of violence against women.
+Julia’s anti-violence work began as a college student, when she worked at a rape crisis center and as a peer health educator.
+She later served as a Peace Corps Volunteer in Tanzania, where she lived and worked at a secondary school in a small rural community, teaching mathematics, health, and life skills, including discussing domestic and sexual violence.
+Julia went on to work in gender integration in global health, and then to improve the criminal justice response to crimes of domestic and dating violence, sexual violence, and stalking.

 Julia graduated from Barnard College of Columbia University with a Bachelor of Arts in Economics and Mathematics, and from the George Washington University with a Master of Public Policy and a Graduate Certificate of Women’s Studies.
-Julia applies her experience with gender-based violence, gender studies, global health, public policy, and knowledge management to her commitments to equity and justice.
+Julia applies her experience with domestic and sexual violence, women’s studies, global health, public policy, and knowledge management to her commitment to justice.
 Julia is based in Minneapolis, Minnesota.

 Natalie Ivey